open-telemetry/community/docs/using-actuated.md

 This configuration will ensure your job has 4 CPUs and 16GB of RAM available.

-While not specifying any CPU/RAM values (`runs-on: actuated-arm64`) works, using that format is not recommended by the actuated folks.
+While not specifying any CPU/RAM values (`runs-on: actuated-arm64`) currently works, using that format is deprecated and will be removed.

 ## Right-sizing VMs